-Material events that affected performance in 2017, were:
+Material events that affected performance in 2018, were:

-- MBI premium income grew by 10% (2016: 6%) in MICL's largest market (UK); - MBI premium income in mainland Europe grew by 11% (2016: 24%); - MBI premium income in Other Countries grew by 57%, on the back of an economic recovery in Brazil and growth from China and Turkey; - All key MBI markets remained profitable.
-A reduction in underwriting profit in Latin America and Turkey was offset by a strong performance all other key markets; - GAP is only underwritten in the UK and income increased as a result of the acquisition of a number of dealer programmes onto MICL's open market product; - GAP performed poorly in 2017 due to an increase in claims frequency and severity which impacted all GAP programmes and rating action has taken place during 2017 to counteract these adverse trends; - In 2017, MICL suffered a series of large WFP losses in Germany and Italy.
-None of the losses triggered the excess of loss cover and the combined WFP portfolio still delivered an underwriting profit, with all other key markets also returning an underwriting profit; and - Assistance provided a small underwriting surplus in line with 2016.
+- MBI premium income grew by 18% (2017: 10%) in MICL's largest market (UK); - MBI premium income in mainland Europe grew by 9% (2017: 11%); - MBI premium income in Other Countries fell by 7% (2017: 57% growth) which mainly related to China; - All key MBI markets remained profitable.
+A reduction in underwriting profit in Latin America was offset by a strong performance all other key markets; - GAP is only underwritten in the UK and income grew by 57% as a result of the acquisition of a number of dealer programmes; - GAP performed poorly in 2018 due to an increase in claims frequency and severity which impacted all GAP programmes and rating action has taken place during 2018 to counteract these adverse trends; - CRI and ALT GWP increased significantly as described elsewhere but the programmes are very immature; - In 2018, MICL suffered few large WFP losses.
+None of the losses triggered the excess of loss cover and the combined WFP portfolio still delivered an underwriting profit, with all key markets also returning an underwriting profit; and - Assistance provided an underwriting surplus in line with 2017.